medbioinf/macpepdb-frontend-nuxt/Readme.md

-# TrypperDB Web
+# MaCPepDB Web
-TrypperDB is a web frontend for the database created with TrypperDB.
+MaCPepDB is a web frontend for the database created with MaCPepDB.

 ## Development